An Nollaig - Irish Language Christmas

 I know what you’re thinking: “Audrey, there’s still a few weeks until Christmas.
 Are you writing about Christmas already?”
 Well, musicians (and their long-suffering families) get started on Christmas a whole lot earlier than the rest of the world (think September…sometimes August).
 But my poor family does have one advantage: A large part of my

 Here’s how to say Happy Christmas in Irish.
-Nollaig shona dhuit! = Happy Christmas!/Merry Christmas!
-Pronounce it something like /Null-eg hunna ghwitch/ Be careful.
-This Irish expression is specifically when you are wishing one person a merry Christmas in Gaelic.
-Saying Merry/ Happy Christmas in Irish to more than one person The Irish language distinguishes
+But be careful!
+This Irish expression is specifically when you are wishing one person a merry Christmas in Irish.
+Saying Merry/ Happy Christmas in Irish to more than one person The Irish language distinguishes between “you” to one person and “you” to more than one person.
+So

 Nollaig shona dhuit!
 (Happy Christmas!/Merry Christmas!)Pronounce it something like /Null-eg hunna ghwitch/ There you go, I have just wished you a happy Christmas.
 Do you prefer to hear that being said?
 Take our Christmas Irish lesson.
 Bitesize Irish members have access to this full lesson, with pronunciation recordings.
 Check out all our Nollaig / Christmas resouces for the